-These five Ph.D. programs exemplify the collaborative infrastructure of the UF Health Science Center with innovative research opportunities and excellent faculty.
+These seven Ph.D. programs exemplify the collaborative infrastructure of the UF Health Science Center with innovative research opportunities and excellent faculty.

 Graduate Program in Biomedical Sciences

 The Graduate Program in Biomedical Sciences provides a predoctoral educational experience that trains experimentalists and scholars prepared for a wide range of careers in biomedical science.
 Students can choose from seven concentrations: biochemistry and molecular biology, cancer biology, genetics, immunology and microbiology, molecular cell biology, neuroscience, physiology and pharmacology.

 MD-Ph.D.
 Training Program